-That said, let's take a quick journey through the basic meanings and differences between Sun signs, Moon signs, and Rising signs so you can start applying them to your life and making the most of astrology.
-Bustle chatted with astrologers Lisa Stardust, Renée Watt, and Ashley Otero to get the scoop on this important astro triad, so read on.
+Even if you’re not into astrology, it’s only a matter of time until someone asks you for your big three — so it’s due time you got yours down pat.
+That said, let's take a quick journey through the basic meanings and differences between sun, moon, and rising signs so you can start applying them to your life and making the most of astrology.
+Read on to get the scoop on this important astro triad.

 Sun Signs: The Core Of Your Personal Solar System

-Sun signs are definitely the most popular and well-known part of one's birth chart when it comes to mainstream astrology.
-For many people, it's the only sign they know!
-Many horoscopes are based on Sun signs alone, and that's usually what someone is referring to when they ask you what your sign is or tell you their own.
-All you need to calculate your Sun sign is the month and date of your birth.
-This makes it easy to do simple pop astrology, as people don't need to delve into the rest of their chart (or even find their birth time, in most cases) in order to find their sign.
+Sun signs are the most popular and well-known part of one's birth chart when it comes to mainstream astrology.
+For some people, it's the only sign they know!
+Most horoscopes are based on sun signs, so that's usually what someone is referring to when they ask you what your sign is or tell you their own.
+If you want to confirm your sun sign, all you need in most cases is the month and date of your birth — you can plug your deets into an online sun sign calculator to find out for sure.

-Just as the Sun is the center of our solar system and the root of life on Earth, your Sun sign represents the center of you, or the core of who you are.
-"Astrologically speaking, the sun in a natal chart is the luminary that symbolizes one's vital life force, spirit, intellect, and identity," Otero says.
-"Being the only star amongst the other 9 spheres that our Earth mingles with (and around) in space, the sun is the symbol of centeredness, illumination, and life — because without it, we'd cease to exist!"
+There’s a reason why the sun sign is so celebrated in astrology.
+Just as the sun is the center of our solar system, your sun sign represents the core of who you are.
+"Astrologically speaking, the sun in a natal chart is the luminary that symbolizes one's vital life force, spirit, intellect, and identity," astrologer Ashley Otero tells Bustle.
+"Being the only star amongst the other nine spheres that our Earth mingles with in space, the sun is the symbol of centeredness, illumination, and life — because without it, we'd cease to exist!"

-Your Sun sign speaks to the big picture and grand scheme of your life, as well as to your ego and deep sense of self.
-When it comes to your personality, your sun sign is a constant; it's your core at a basic level.
-"The Sun is our ego and will.
-It shows what motivates and drives us — what pushes us to success," Stardust says.
-"Our Sun sign determines our passions."
+Your sun sign rules over your ego and sense of self, as well as your sense of creativity, vitality, and drive.
+It speaks to your life’s big picture goals and grand-scheme motivations.
+When it comes to your personality, your sun sign is a constant: It represent the center of you.
+"The sun is our ego and will.
+It shows what motivates and drives us, what pushes us to success," astrologer Lisa Stardust tells Bustle.
+"Our sun sign determines our passions."